 - Create a visual preview.
 Start hanging visual vocabulary cards in advance.
-This can give students a chance to see and begin making connections with content vocabulary in advance.
+This can allow students to see and begin making connections with content vocabulary in advance.

-As students get older, the amount of reading that is required in science and social studies grows exponentially and often comes from textbooks.
-This can be overwhelming to struggling readers because they can't keep up with their peers.
+As students age, the reading required in science and social studies grows.
+It also often comes from textbooks.
+This can overwhelm struggling readers because they can't keep up with their peers.

-Providing an extra textbook or a copy of in-class reading for students to keep at home can be a great way to overcome this challenge.
+Providing an extra textbook or a copy of in-class reading to keep at home can be a great way to overcome this challenge.

-You can easily parents informed about what chapter(s) you are working on in the textbook or make extra copies and send a packet home with students at the beginning of each unit.
+You can easily keep parents informed about what chapter(s) you are working on or make extra copies and send a packet home with students at the beginning of each unit.
 This allows struggling readers to pre-read, review, and re-read with adults or siblings to ensure they understand.

 3. Use reading tools & strategies to focus on content.

-Reading should never be the barrier to growth in science and social studies.
-Often times we are acutely aware of student needs during reading, but it can be easy to overlook putting the same tools and strategies into place for science and social studies.
+Reading should never be a barrier to growth in science and social studies.
+Often times we are acutely aware of student needs during reading.
+However, it can be easy to overlook putting the same tools and strategies into place for science and social studies.

 Here are three of my favorites:

 - Use a line finder (affiliate link) or index card to help students keep their place in reading.
-Students who use these in reading class should use one when reading science and social studies content, too!
-Amazon has a bunch of different inexpensive options so you can find the right size for your readers.
+Students who use these in reading class should also use one when reading science and social studies content!
+Amazon has many inexpensive options to find the right size for your readers.

 - Chunking text into shorter blocks can also be helpful.
-This may mean you make an extra copy and cut the paragraphs apart or teach students to fold the page to create less text.
+This may mean you make an extra copy.
+Cut the paragraphs apart or teach students to fold the page to create less text.

-- Partner reading or read aloud is also an option for those students who are significantly below grade level.
-You can even have advanced students or early finishers record themselves reading the selection out loud, and students can listen along as they read independently, which can be really helpful for students who are embarrassed or uncomfortable with their reading struggles.
+- Partner reading or read-aloud is also an option for those students who are significantly below grade level.
+You can even have advanced students or early finishers record themselves reading the selection aloud.
+Students can listen along as they read independently.
+This can be really helpful for students who are embarrassed or uncomfortable with their reading struggles.